 If you find this idea intriguing, I invite you to join me in making a conscious commitment to slowing down; if you find this idea idealistic, ridiculous, and/or counterproductive I wish you well, but I invite you to respect these hours, which will be posted on my office door, syllabi, and website.

 Department of Philosophy

-The preceding was written in 2006, a couple of years before I came up for tenure.
+The preceding was written in 2006, before I came up for tenure.
 Much has happened since then.
 For some years, I conscientiously stuck to “slow hours,” and continued to advertise the policy to students, faculty, and staff.
 However, other than one colleague, no one stepped up to join me in the practice and, over time, my slow hours became little more than a lunch hour, which—while both pleasant and the source of my most substantial friendships at LMU—lacks the subversive punch of the slow hours ideal.

 The truth is, some of the blame lies with me: lack of commitment, professional ambition, a desire to be praised by others—none of which are things to be particularly proud of—slowly lead me to lose focus on the process.
 However, while I am perfectly willing to pillory myself in this regard, another truth is that the climate at LMU is, perhaps, particularly poisonous to something like slow hours.
-This is because the university has, increasingly, become captive of a corporate model for education.
+This is because the university has increasingly become captive—indeed, an active enabler—of a corporate model for education.